RajShivade/Wine-Quality-Analysis-and-Prediction./README.md

-# 🍷 Wine Quality Analysis & Prediction (ML + Streamlit):
+# 🍷 Wine Quality Analysis & Prediction (ML + Streamlit):-

 End-to-end machine learning project to **analyze** and **predict wine quality** using physicochemical properties of wines.
 The project includes:

-- Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA).
-- Multiple classification models with performance comparison
+- Multiple classification models with performance comparison.
-- An interactive **Streamlit web app** to predict wine quality for new samples
+- An interactive **Streamlit web app** to predict wine quality for new samples.

 ---